Reading:

 Writing:

-We primarily teach writing through the Talk for Writing approach by Pie Corbett.
+To achieve this, we primarily teach writing through the Talk for Writing approach, designed by Pie Corbett.
 Talk for Writing is an engaging teaching framework which is based on how children learn.
-It enables children to imitate the language they need for a particular topic orally, before reading and analysing it, and then writing their own version.
-Our English lessons therefore use a wide range of rich texts to provide a meaningful context for children's learning and to extend their exposure to a wide range of genres.
+It enables children to imitate the language they need for a particular topic orally, before reading and analysing it, and then planning, writing and editing their own version.
+Our English lessons, therefore, use a wide range of carefully selected, rich texts to provide a meaningful context for children's learning and to extend their exposure to a wide range of genres, themes, purposes for writing and writing outcomes.

 The Talk for Writing process comprises five important phases: